ammarhakim/gkyl-doc/source/quickstart.rst

   },
   ...

-while the initial conditions for the ion species corresponding primitive Maxwellian projection for the gyroaveraged species distribution function:
+while the initial conditions for the ion species are imposed via the corresponding primitive Maxwellian projection for the gyroaveraged species distribution function:

 .. code-block:: lua